THE STREETS DON'T LOVE YOU BACK

 Critical Care Registered Nurse

-Co-Founder and President of "The Streets Don't Love You Back" Movement
+President and Co-Founder of "The Streets Don't Love You Back" Organization

-Author of multiple brochures, Author and producer of The Streets Don't Love You Back Lifeskills Intervention Program,
+Creater and Author of The Streets Don't Love You Back Youth Empowerment Program and Lifeskills Intervention Program.

 Editor of multiple books including “Real Love II” Memoirs of Beverly Broadus Green, Mother of Hip Hop Icon Calvin Broadus aka Snoop Dogg,